Louise Stein Sorensen fonds

 Extent & Medium5 documents

 Administrative/Biographical HistoryLouise Stein Sorensen was born in Rotterdam on February 12, 1929 to Isidor Stein and Marianne (Jeanne) van Dam.
-Her sister, Eleanor, was born in 1923.
+Her sister, Eleonore, was born in 1923.
 Sorensen’s immediate family moved from Rotterdam to Amsterdam in 1936.
-In late 1940 and early 1941, citizens of the Netherlands over the age of fifteen had to declare their Jewish ancestry and receive and carry identity cards.
+In late 1940 and early 1941, citizens of the Netherlands over the age of fifteen had to declare their Jewish ancestry and receive and carry identity cards issued by the occupation government.
 If a person had more than two Jewish grandparents they would receive a black J on their identity card.

 Sorensen’s father ran a fur coat factory; the business was appropriated in 1941.
 In June 1942, Sorensen’s family home and all its contents were confiscated by the Nazis.
-The family was moved to Amsterdam and placed in what would become the Jewish ghetto.
-Shortly after, they went into hiding, with help from a non-Jewish family friend in Hilversum who was able to help them attain forged identity cards.
-Sorensen used the false name “Loes van Boven,” and was separated from her parents and sister, and moved from home to home around the Netherlands with help from resistance workers.
+After their home was expropriated, the family was moved to Amsterdam and placed in what would become the Jewish ghetto.
+They were temporarily protected by an exemption list, which was cancelled in January, 1943.
+After their exemption was cancelled the family went into hiding, with help from a non-Jewish relative in Hilversum who was able to help them attain forged identity cards.
+Sorensen used the false name “Loes van Boven,” was separated from her parents and sister, and moved from home to home around the Netherlands with help from members of the resistance.

-Sorensen and her parents were reunited in 1943, and hidden by a farmer and his wife in Apeldoorn, Netherlands.
-They stayed inside, in an attic, until mid-April 1945.
-While Sorensen’s immediate family survived, they later found out through the Red Cross that their extended family, from Rotterdam, had perished, in Sobibor and in Auschwitz.
+Sorensen and her parents were reunited in the fall of 1943, and hidden by a farmworker and his wife in Apeldoorn, Netherlands.
+They stayed inside in an attic every day until mid-April 1945 when Canadian soldiers liberated the area.
+While Sorensen’s parents and sister survived, they later found out through the Red Cross that nearly all of their extended family had been murdered, in Sobibor, Auschwitz and in Minsk and Transylvania.

-Scope & ContentCollection consists of five items: war-time records belonging to Sorenson’s family, from their time spent in hiding in the Netherlands.
+Scope & ContentFonds consists of war-time records belonging to Sorensen’s mother and great aunt, from their time spent in hiding in the Netherlands.
 These include official and forged identity cards and ration cards.
+Fonds also includes a 1947 second edition copy of Het Achterhuis, the diary of Anne Frank that belonged to Sorensen’s mother, Marianne (Jeanne).

 AccrualsNo further accruals are expected.